delaneyj/datastar/backends/go/site/static/md/examples/update_store.md

 event: datastar-delete,
 data: paths 12768 stuffAlreadyInStore
 ```
-Where the paths are `.` deliminated paths within the store.
+Where the paths are `.` delimited paths within the store.
 For a nested store it might look like `foo.bar.baz`.
 Using the Go helpers for example this looks like `datastar.DeleteFromStore(sse, keysToDelete...)`